Peach and Streusel Crumb Coffee Cake

-Why is it when I bake a coffee cake I get all dreamy and gooey inside, like a knee-socked school girl in Latin class, riveted to the patch of peachy, fuzzy cloud against the swaying swatch of blue between the maple tree branches outside the classroom window, imagining love itself is out there, waiting, breathing, just beyond reach, ready to pounce.
+Why is it when I bake a coffee cake I get all dreamy and gooey inside, like a knee-socked school girl in Latin class, riveted to the patch of fuzzy cloud against the swaying swatch of blue between the maple tree branches outside the classroom window, imagining love itself is out there, waiting, breathing, just beyond reach, ready to pounce.
 Like grace.
-When you least expect it, a gift arrives.

-And now, almost twenty years later, I hear a key in the door.
-And my heart is grateful.
+And now, almost twenty-six years later, I hear a key in the door.
+And my heart jumps.
 It's him.
 The guy in a plaid shirt.

 By Karina Allrich August 2011.

 Karina's Gluten-Free Peach Coffee Cake Recipe with Cinnamon Streusel Topping

 I added chopped organic pecans to this cinnamon infused streusel coffee cake topping.
 I love nuts.
 But if you prefer your streusel sans crunch- leave out the nuts.
 I won't tell.

 1 cup brown rice flour, GF oat flour, or sorghum flour

 1 cup organic light brown sugar